-Also known as frequent urination, it occurs when the amount of daily urination exceeds 3 liters per day.
-Thus, polyuria can be defined as urine of more than 3 liters a day.
+Also known as frequent urination, it occurs when daily urination exceeds 3 liters per day.
+Thus, Polyuria can be defined as urine of more than 3 liters a day.

-This condition is a condition that is characterized by the fact that the body or more exactly the act of urinating happens more than usual and goes to excessive or abnormally high amounts.
+This condition is characterized by the fact that the body, or more precisely the act of urinating, happens more than usual and goes to excessive or abnormally high amounts.

-Then, by contrast, another simple definition of polyuria, is to define it as the frequent passage of large volumes of urine – more than 3 liters a day compared to the normal daily production of urine in adults of approximately one to two liters.
+Then by contrast, another simple definition of Polyuria is to define it as the frequent passage of large volumes of urine – more than 3 liters a day compared to the average daily production of urine in adults of approximately one to two liters.

-However, this anomaly is one of the main symptoms of diabetes (type 1 and type 2 diabetes), and can lead to severe dehydration, which if not treated early can affect kidney function.
+However, this anomaly is one of the main symptoms of diabetes (type 1 and type 2 diabetes) and can lead to severe dehydration, which can affect kidney function if not treated early.

 Polyuria is usually the result of drinking excessive amounts of fluid (polydipsia), particularly water and liquids that contain caffeine or alcohol.

 It is also one of the main signs of diabetes mellitus.
-Well, when the kidneys filter the blood to make urine, they reabsorb all the sugar, returning it to the bloodstream.
+When the kidneys filter the blood to make urine, they reabsorb all the sugar, returning it to the bloodstream.

 In diabetes, the level of sugar in the blood is abnormally high.
-Not all sugar can be reabsorbed and some of this excess glucose from the blood ends up in the urine.
-And this is what results in extraordinarily large urine volumes.
+Not all sugar can be reabsorbed, and some of this excess glucose from the blood ends up in the urine.
+And this is what results in huge urine volumes.

-- Diabetes inspidus – a condition unrelated to diabetes mellitus that affects the kidneys and the hormones that interact with them, resulting in the production of large amounts of urine.
+- Diabetes inspires – a condition unrelated to diabetes mellitus that affects the kidneys and the hormones that interact with them, resulting in large amounts of urine production.